jondedman/char_jon_birthdays/recipe.md

         #   Nothing
         # Side-effects
         #   Saves the friend's birthday to the self object
+        #   Throws exception if name is an empty string
+        #   Throws exception if dob is in incorrect format

         pass # No code here yet

     def update_birthday(self, name, new_date)